Mediterranean · Salads & Sides

 Keeps: Refrigerate leftovers in sealed containers.
 Enjoy within 5 days.

-Leftover Ideas: Zhug and tahina will make each make about 1/2 cup extra.
+Surplus Ingredients: Zhug and tahina will make each make about 1/2 cup extra.
 Set out extra for anyone who wants a little extra sauce, and use any leftovers with Mediterranean meat or vegetable dishes.